Data Protection is important to us

 If we rely on your consent as the legal basis for transferring your personal data outside of Hong Kong, we will obtain your valid consent if we transfer your personal data outside of Hong Kong and we will take steps to ensure that your personal data continues to receive a standard of protection that is at least comparable to that provided under the PDPO.

 Alternatively, we may rely on another legal basis under PDPO for transferring your personal data outside of Hong Kong, for example:

-(i) such transfer is necessary for the performance of a contract between that individual and the transferring organization and if the transfer is not proceeded with, the individual would suffer significant financial loss;
+(i) such transfer is necessary for the performance of a contract between you and Lidl and if the transfer is not proceeded with, you would suffer significant financial loss;

-(ii) there is a data transfer agreement between the transferring organization and the recipient which requires the recipient to provide a standard of protection for the personal data that is at least comparable under PDPO and specifies the countries and territories to which the data may be transferred under the agreement;
+(ii) there is a data transfer agreement between Lidl and the recipient which requires the recipient to provide a standard of protection for the personal data that is at least comparable under PDPO and specifies the countries and territories to which the data may be transferred under the agreement;

-(iii) there are binding corporate rules within Lidl group (for intra-group transfer only) which specifies the recipients and the recipient countries and territories; and
+(iii) there are binding corporate rules within the Schwarz group (for intra-group transfer only) which specifies the recipients and the recipient countries and territories; and

 If you have any concerns or feedback about the way your personal data is handled, we welcome you to share these with us.
 Should you wish to make a complaint about or provide feedback on how we process your personal data, please write to our Data Protection Officer using the point of contact information provided below and we will respond to your query as soon as possible.
 This does not affect your right to file a complaint with the data protection authority of your jurisdiction.

 What are cookies and how are they used?